ibexa/documentation-developer/docs/guide/content_rendering/queries_and_controllers/built-in_query_types.md

 All built-in Query types take the following optional parameters:

 - `limit` - maximum number of results to return
-- `offset` - offset for search hits, used for paging the results
+- `offset` - offset for search hits, used for paginating the results
 - `sort` - [sort order](#sorting-order)
 - `filter` - additional query filters:
     - `content_type` - return only results of given Content Types